Professor Sir Ian Boyd was Chief Scientific Adviser at the Department of Environment, Food and Rural Affairs from September 2012 to August 2019.

 - Director for the Scottish Oceans Institute

-- acting Director and Chairman with the Marine Alliance for Science and Technology for Scotland
+- Acting Director and Chairman with the Marine Alliance for Science and Technology for Scotland

 He has received the Scientific Medal of the Zoological Society of London, and the Bruce Medal (awarded once every 4 years) for his research in polar science.
 He is a Fellow of the Royal Society of Edinburgh and the Society of Biology.
+In 2017 Ian was awarded the prestigious Polar Medal.